drklee3/picatch/README.md

 Docker images are provided via both [Docker Hub][docker-hub] and [GitHub Packages][github-packages].

-**Note:** If you are downloading from GitHub Packages, first [authenticate with GitHub Packages][github-package-auth] by creating a personal access token with at least the `read:packages` scope.
+**Note:** If you are downloading from GitHub Packages, you will need to first [authenticate with GitHub Packages][github-package-auth] by creating a personal access token with at least the `read:packages` scope.

 To download from GitHub Packages instead of Docker Hub, replace the following instances of `drklee3/picatch` with `docker.pkg.github.com/drklee3/picatch/picatch`

+The `latest` and `stable` tags provide the most recent version tagged image.
+To run the most recent image built from the git master branch, use the Docker image tag `master`.

 To run picatch with `docker run`